Brahim-Benaissa/Brahim-Benaissa.github.io/_posts/2025-10-24-MEZZI_EFFECT.md

 comments: true
 pin: true

 description: "Explore the Mezzi Effect and its impact on galaxy rotation curves with interactive visualizations.
-Learn how this relativistic effect challenges traditional dark matter explanations."
+Learn how this relativistic effect may offer an alternative perspective on dark matter explanations."
 keywords: [mezzi effect, galaxy rotation curve, dark matter, astrophysics, galactic dynamics, astronomy]